On the Quantization-Dequantization Correspondence for (co)Poisson Hopf Algebras: Introduction

 \subsection{Acknowledgements}

 Our greatest thanks go to Martin Bordemann, who provided us with a complete proof of Theorem \ref{Thm: Bordemann} and, moreover, supported us throughout almost the entire writing process of this paper through fruitful discussions and by pointing us to relevant literature.
+We would also like to thank Andrea Appel for several helpful discussions, Adrien Brochier for comments that contributed to the development of Section \ref{Subsubsec: FunctorialityI}, and Jan Pulmann and Pavol \v{S}evera for pointing out the existence of the notion of Drinfeld-Yetter modules in their unpublished work, and for giving hints on the connection with their techniques.
 A.R. is supported by GA\v{C}R/NCN grant Quantum Geometric Representation Theory and Noncommutative Fibrations 24-11728K and is a member of the Gruppo Nazionale per le Strutture Algebriche, Geometriche e le loro Applicazioni (GNSAGA) of the Istituto Nazionale di Alta Matematica (INdAM).
 This publication is based upon work from COST Action CaLISTA CA21109 supported by COST (European Cooperation in Science and Technology). www.cost.eu.
 J.S. would also like to thank Nocte Obducta for the inspiration and atmosphere their music provided during the writing of this work.